Get Immediate Pest Control Help -

 Consumers have a lot of choices when it comes to pest control whether it’s hiring out a professional or trying a DIY approach, but any method you choose must also be safe for the people and animals who live in your home.
 So, whether you’re working with one of the best pest control companies in your area or purchasing a commercially available pesticide, you have to take the time to research ahead of time to ensure you know exactly what you’re bringing into your home.

 Boric acid is a commonly used insecticide that’s readily available to consumers across the country.
+Variations of boric acid are often used as pet-friendly ant killer and to kill termites.
 You can purchase it at home improvement stores, feed or garden stores, and at many regular grocery stores.
-Boric acid is made with naturally occurring minerals, which is why many homeowners feel it’s safer than the synthetic pesticide alternatives they may see as being too harsh or toxic.
+It’s made with naturally occurring minerals, which is why many homeowners feel it’s safer than the synthetic pesticide alternatives they may see as being too harsh or toxic.
 However, even though boric acid is effective at treating pests, is it also safe to use around your pets?

 In this article, we’ll outline everything you need to know about boric acid including a definition of what it is, what pests it’s most effective on, how it works, how to use it safely, and most importantly how to ensure your pet’s safety is your top priority.